healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 ## Data
 When configuring new study region(s), some input data will be required.
 This is to be stored in sub-folders within the `process/data` folder.
 Examples of required data include a population grid, an excerpt from OpenStreetMap, and a study region boundary (either an administrative boundary, or an urban region from the Global Human Settlements Urban Centres Database).
-Other data are optional: for example, custom boundaries for aggregation (see example), GTFS transit feed data, or a policy review analysis.
-The kinds of data that can be configured for usage are summarised in the below table, and we have provided examples for each of these for Las Palmas (noting that we have not conducted a policy review for Las Palmas yet).
+Other data are optional: for example, custom boundaries for aggregation (see example), GTFS transit feed data, or a completed policy checklist.

+The kinds of data that can be configured for usage are summarised in the below table.
+We have provided examples for each of these for Las Palmas, with the exception at the time of writing of a completed policy checklist.

 |Usage note    | Data sub-folder     | Purpose        |
 |--------------|--------------------|----------------|